feature-hub/feature-hub/README.md

 - Share browser APIs and resources not intended for shared use (e.g.
   [History][history-service-pkg], LocalStorage).
 - Share configuration across Feature Apps, but only maintain it once.
+- Provide a versioned API to allow backward compatibility and thus flexible and decoupled deployments of different consumers.

 ## Monorepo Packages